NVIDIA/warp/README.md

     pip install warp-lang

-You can also use `pip install warp-lang[extras]` to install additional dependencies for USD-related features.
+You can also use `pip install warp-lang[extras]` to install additional dependencies for running examples and USD-related features.

 Pre-built binary packages are also available on the [Releases](https://github.com/NVIDIA/warp/releases) page.
 To install in your local Python environment run the following command from the download directory: